 - Stay hydrated: The prominent cause of Constipation is low fluid intake.
 Experts are of the view that drinking one to two liters of water per day prevents Constipation.

 Apart from this, managing stress levels, eating mindfully, chewing the food well, and doing regular physical exercise are essential components of dealing with digestion naturally.
-Also, keep in touch with your physician when experiencing a severe digestive disorder, says Arash Hadipour Niktarash.
+Also, keep in touch with your physician when experiencing a severe digestive disorder, says MD Arash Hadipour Niktarash MD.